telekom-security/telekom-security.github.io/_posts/2022-01-19-enumerating-and-indexing-smb-fileshares-with-smbwatch.md

 state of the art attacks.

 <!--more-->

-In order to improve and harden our group’s critical telco-infrastructure, Deutsche Telekom Security GmbH provides a red team to simulate real world attack scenarios.
-While our red team also offers its capabilities for external customers, our main focus is improving our internal security by simulating state of the art attacks.

 Some weeks ago we had a deeper look at Deutsche Telekom AG’s internal network, looking at a not-really-sophisticated attack vector: SMB shares.
 Over time, our